 - A cached resource that is infected or corrupted (i.e., malware or viruses affecting the browser)

-This error can be due to a problem on either the server side or the client side, so it might take some troubleshooting in order to diagnose and resolve it.
+The 304 status code can be due to a problem on either the server-side or the client-side, so it might take some troubleshooting in order to diagnose and resolve it.

-How to Fix the HTTP 304 Error (6 Potential Methods)
+How to Fix an HTTP 304 Status Code (6 Potential Methods)

-The methods you can use to resolve an HTTP 304 error vary from simple to fairly technical.
+The methods you can use to resolve an HTTP 304 status code vary from simple to fairly technical.
 Search engines are responsible for indexing and caching websites, so this issue can usually be traced back to the browser being used to access the site.

 Of course, there’s only so much you can do to fix the browsers of people who are trying to access your site.